System Design Space

 Mass assignment and schema abuse

-Mitigation: Strict allow-list schemas, reject unknown fields, and server-side ownership checks.
+Mitigation: Strict allow-list schemas, reject unknown fields, and server-side checks of which fields belong to this client at all.

 API scraping and business abuse